b06902114/Java_Financial_Instruments/README.md

 Simply we have to directories, frontend is literally frontend and demo is for backend.

-## Links
+## Demo Video
-I made a demo video so that can we can clearly understand what I am doing   [Demo Video](https://youtu.be/GAvpTEBtihY)
+I made a demo video so that we can clearly understand what I am doing   [Demo Video](https://youtu.be/GAvpTEBtihY)